-Figures for final production should be submitted as electronic files and hard copy so that the editorial office can ensure that the output of elec-tronic files matches the hardcopy.
+Figures for final production should be submitted as electronic files.
 Please pay particular attention to the guidelines below.
 The editorial office cannot undertake preparation of manuscripts and illustrations not conforming to journal style.
-Manu-scripts of insufficient quality will be returned immediately without refer-eeing.
-A high standard of illustration (both line and photo) is an edito-rial priority.
-All illustrations should be prepared for printing to fit 80 x 240 mm (column width) or 169 mm by up to 240 mm (full page) size.
-The authors should keep in mind that full-page length is not used and the caption will be placed underneath the figure.
-In the event that full-page length is necessary for plates, captions will have to appear on adjacent pages.
+Manuscripts of insufficient quality will be returned immediately without refereing.
+A high standard of illustration (both line and photo) is an editorial priority.
 Figure(s) must be numbered consecutively in the text.
 Compound figures with more than one micrograph or photo should be referred by a single figure reference (e.g. Figure 1), and individual parts should be labeled with capitalized letters in the lower left-hand corner.
 Lettering should be of a sans-serif type (i.e. fonts without serifs such as Arial) with a minimum published size of 4.2 mm (12 pt).
-Descriptive labeling in the figures should be clearly readable, and all lettering should have a minimum published size of 6 pt (2.1 mm) for labeling items on photographs or in line art is recommended and maximum size of 10 pt is suggested.
-Use a scale bar to indicate magnifications and place in the lower right corner if possible.
+Descriptive labeling in the figures should be clearly readable.
 Computer prepared photographic images must be at a minimum of 350 dpi at the final publication size.
 Lower resolution will result in pixilation and poor quality images.
 These should be submitted as JPEG or TIFF, but encapsulated postscript (EPS) format is also acceptable.
 Computer drawn figures are accepted provided they are of high quality.
 Please note that graphs produced by many statisti cal packages are rarely adequate.
 In particular, letter quality on axes and captions are often poor.
 Such figures should be exported into an accepted graphics package and lettering rendered using a text function.
 Authors should note that .dot, .bmp, and .pat fills should be avoided.
 Do not use postscripts fill patterns as these are often based on bit map patterns that result in screening patterns during final reproduction.
 When filling il-lustrations, use fills such as lines, tints or solids.
 Line width minimum is 0.25 pt (0.09 mm).
 Also avoid the use of bitmap scans to render text and detail.
 Text should be saved as text at a minimum text size of 6 pt (2.1 mm).
 Submit line art as Corel Draw, Adobe Illustrator, or EPS files.
 These must be at a minimum resolution of 800 DPI at publication size.
 High resolution may be necessary where fine line detail is present.
 For graphs, Excel graphs are also acceptable.
 Note that vertical axes must all be at the same scale especially when the paper compares them.
 Otherwise they should br produced as separate figures.
 Avoid 3D plots when presenting 2D data.
 All tables and figures must be placed in appropriate places in the manuscript and when this is not possible, appropriate place must be indicated in the manuscript.
 Please note good quality figures must be submitted as separate files as said above apart from presenting a copy of the same at appropriate places in the manuscript.
 This will make job of the reviewer easy.